Gardening for bees

 - Suitable species that will appear every season.

-Finally, don't use pesticides, fungicides and herbicides.
 You wouldn't want traces of these in your honey.
-And bees don't like them in their food either.
+Bees don't like them in their food either.

 Download our free information booklet, 20 things you need to know about bees.

-Become a member of Friends of the Earth and we'll send you 3 free issues of 'Earthmatters' each year.
+Become a member of Friends of the Earth and receive regular copies of 'Earthmatters'.